trees98/bTech_DataComm_Project2_Repo/README.md

 ## How to run

 - Update to correct server IP in code
+- Create self-signed cert and private key
+- update location of cert files in code
 - Run servers first tls_server.py
 - Then run client tls_client.py